olgacarrasco/-ecommerce-db-project/README.md

 - Performing SQL-based transformations and analyses

-- Using Python (Jupyter Notebooks) to query, manipulate, and visualize the data
+- Using Python (Jupyter Notebooks) to query, manipulate and visualise the data

-The main goal of this project is showcasing data engineering, analysis and SQL skills in a real-world business context.
+The main goal of this project is to showcase data engineering, analysis and SQL skills in a real-world business context.